paulstephane/paulstephane.github.io/powerDAC-S.md

 My living room is long (11 meters) but fairly narrow (between 3.5 and 4 meters wide) and has a fairly low ceiling (2.5 meters) typical of modern constructions - I have no special acoustic treatment installed.
 How would these giant speakers perform in my home?

 Once again, curiosity got the best of me.
-I ordered the wood online (https://www.tosize.fr/), took the panels to a DIY shop in Paris (https://monatelierenville.com/) to get the speaker placements cut out, and set out to assemble it all.
+I ordered the wood [online](https://www.tosize.fr/), took the panels to a [DIY shop in Paris](https://monatelierenville.com/) to get the speaker placements cut out, and set out to assemble it all.

 ECDesigns was very helpful in answering all my questions and made a few valuable suggestions as well.
 I wired the speakers using copper foil, and added horizontal beams in the back to further improve the rigidity of the baffle.